 As a network grows to include users in multiple physical locations it becomes necessary to segment the network into various virtual networks or VLANs.
 This article describes how to configure VLANs on the MX Security Appliance.

 VLANs are disabled by default on the MX.
-They can be enabled from Configure > Addressing & VLANs > VLANs by selecting Enabled' from the VLANs drop down.
+They can be enabled from Security & SD-WAN > Configure > Addressing & VLANs > Routing by checking the Use VLANs box.

 In this example, the MX has three VLANs:

 The Type determines if the LAN port is an access or trunk port.
-When connecting the MX to a switch that will carry multiple VLANs select trunk from the drop down.
-Traffic without a 802.1Q tag will be dropped by default unless a native VLAN is defined from the Native VLAN field.
+When connecting the MX to a switch that will carry multiple VLANs, select trunk from the drop-down.
+Traffic without an 802.1Q tag will be dropped by default unless a native VLAN is defined from the Native VLAN field.
 You can specify specific VLANs that the trunk port will allow from Allowed VLANs or choose to allow all VLANs to pass on the link.
 Click here for more information about per-port VLAN configuration options.

 In some cases it is necessary to restrict access between different VLANs.
 Please refer to the following knowledge base document which describes how to use outbound firewall rules to restrict traffic between VLANs.